andrewcowley/WaterNSW-data-API-documentation/getting-started.md

     }
   }
   ```
   When appending the JSON as a URL query parameter all spaces must be removed.
-In JavaScript [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) will achive this.
+In JavaScript [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) will achieve this.

  ```JS
  const query =   {